• HOME

 What to Order: Mar y Tierra fries, Sonora taco, Baja taco, Al Pastor.

 From here you’ll head down south to the neighboring city of Chula Vista for our next three stops.
-Believe me, these tacos are worth any inconvenience and/or time spent in the car to get there.
+These tacos are worth any inconvenience and/or time spent in the car to get there.

 Tacos El Gordo